r-lib/clock/README.md

 [![R-CMD-check](https://github.com/DavisVaughan/clock/workflows/R-CMD-check/badge.svg)](https://github.com/DavisVaughan/clock/actions)
 <!-- badges: end -->

-The goal of clock is to provide new types for working with *naive* and *zoned* date-times.
-A *naive* date-time is completely unaware of any time zone.
-A *zoned* date-time can be thought of as a naive date-time plus a time zone.
+The goal of clock is to provide a comprehensive library for working with dates and times.
+A few of the key features of clock are:

-The standard Gregorian calendar is supported through naive classes like `year_month_day()` and `naive_datetime()` and zoned classes like `zoned_datetime()`.
-Additionally, there is support for other calendars, such as a quarterly calendar, through classes like `year_quarter_day()`.
-*Partial* calendars, which have a precision that is coarser than a single day, are also supported through classes like `year_month()` and `year_quarter()`.

-Nanotime precision is supported for both naive and zoned types through `naive_nano_datetime()` and `zoned_nano_datetime()`.

-Additionally, all functionality works with Date and POSIXct, with the goal of expanding on the groundwork laid by lubridate to make working around issues of daylight savings and leap years a little more intuitive.
+-   *Time points* with precision that can vary from second up to nanosecond.

+-   *Calendar* types, such as year-month-day, year-month-weekday, year-quarter-day, and iso-year-week-day, that can vary in precision from year up to nanosecond.

+-   *Duration* types for working with absolute intervals of time.

+-   Clear and unambiguous handling of otherwise confusing date time manipulation issues, such as leap days and daylight savings.

+-   A high level API supporting R’s Date and POSIXct classes to ease you into clock before having to learn about the more advanced features mentioned above.

 ## Installation